cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

 ^^^^^^^^^^^^^^^

 All the UCSC-Ensembl functionality is contained within the :class:`UCSCEnsemblInterface` class of the module.
-To begin with, initialise an interface object using the worldbase name of the genome of your choice:
+To begin with, initialize an interface object using the worldbase name of the genome of your choice:

 .. doctest::